gajun755/GitForJenkins/README.md

 # GitForJenkins
-git knowledge is very important for developer
+git knowledge is very important for developer.
+Every developer should know.